edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 # Connect your tools to external services (Module 03)

-In this module, you learn how to connect a conversational agent workflow in Azure Logic Apps to external systems by using connectors and how to expose connector actions as tools that the agent can call during a conversation.
+In this module, you learn how to connect a conversational agent workflow in Azure Logic Apps to external systems by using connectors and how to expose connector actions as tools that the agent can call during a chat conversation.

 When you finish this module, you'll achieve the goals and complete the tasks in the following list: